 Best Prepaid Debit Cards

+If you're reading this because you're searching for the best prepaid debit card, you're in plenty of good company.
 The popularity of prepaid debit cards has grown in the past several years according to a study from the Federal Reserve.
-In fact, they say that prepaid cards are "the fastest growing noncash payment type."
-This may have something to do with the huge amount of credit card debt in the US today.
+In fact, they say that prepaid cards are "the fastest growing non-cash payment type."

 - Look for cards with low fees.
 Monthly maintenance fees are common but there may also be fees associated with loading the card, contacting support and viewing your balance.
 Ask about these fees and choose the card that won't nickel and dime you to use your own money.